 - Contact your bank a week or two before you travel and let them know how much cash you will need in new bills so they can order them for you.

 - Consider getting travel insurance for your trip.
-It is usually reasonably priced, and can increase your feeling of security while travelling.
+It is usually reasonably priced, and can increase your feeling of security while traveling.
 Call your health insurance company to ask if your health insurance will cover any out-of-country expenses.
 If your health insurance will not cover anything out-of-country, make sure you purchase travel insurance which includes healthcare coverage.

 - Travel from the US to the Ukraine in comfortable but presentable clothing in case your baggage is delayed or lost.